 Frequently Asked Questions About Robert Watson, 1746 - .
 Adventurer

-What role does light play in the composition of the painting?
+What does the composition of the painting reveal about the subject's character?

-How does this painting reflect the cultural context of the 18th century?
+In what ways does this painting reflect the cultural attitudes of the 18th century?